-When is National Wild Bird Feeding Month?
+How To Celebrate National Wild Bird Feeding Month

-Bird feeding is the activity of feeding wild birds.
+2) - Learn about the activity of feeding wild birds.

 Bird feeding is typically thought of as an activity of birdwatchers, though not all birdwatchers condone the activity.
 People who feed wild birds often attempt to attract birds to suburban and domestic locations.
 This requires setting up a feeding station and supplying bird food.
 The food might include seeds, peanuts, bought food mixes, fat, kitchen scraps and suet.
 Additionally, a bird bath and grit, a sand-like substance, that birds store in their crops to help grind food as an aid to digestion, can be provided.